Gamebook Tracker

 Orange (solid)Where you are right now

-Blue (solid)Visited in the active or viewed run
+Blue (solid)Visited in the current or viewed playthrough

-Dark with red outlineThis section can lead to a loss
+Dark with red outlineThis section can lead to a dead end

-Dark with green outlineThis section has a victory choice
+Dark with green outlineThis section has a path to victory

-Yellow (solid)The start section of the book (section 1 by default; can be changed via ✎ Edit start node)
+Yellow (solid)The starting section (section 1 by default; change it with ✎ Edit start node)

 Zoom and pan